 When five members of the Strausz family left Hungary for Austria seventy years ago, they crossed a border that had changed dramatically over the years.
-When Etelka Strausz was born in Budapest in 1912, it had merely been a division within the Austro-Hungarian Empire, then in its dying years.
+Back in 1912, the year Etelka Strausz was born in Budapest, it had merely been a division within the dying Austro-Hungarian Empire.
 When her middle child Erica was born in the same city in 1943, the border was a nominal one that separated the Third Reich from “independent” Hungary, six months before the Nazis occupied their ally.
-But by September 1949, when the family permanently left their homeland, it was a militarised section of the Iron Curtain, and would persist for another four decades.
+By September 1949, when the family permanently left their homeland, it was a militarised section of the Iron Curtain, and would persist for another four decades.

 Alas, the national court made its ruling more in anger than sorrow.
 The seven justices declared that: